henrytill/noematic/README.md

 ## Status

+> [!WARNING]
-This is a work-in-progress prototype.
+> This is a work-in-progress prototype.
 It is unstable and not yet fit for general use.

 Currently, it only supports Chrome/Chromium.
 Firefox support is planned.